In this article, you will learn how to optimize tasks based on Onfleet's powerful route optimization tool.

 Predictive ETA is generated for optimized tasks, even if the driver is off-duty at the time of optimization.
 The Predictive ETA will use an offline driver's schedule to determine the time to start the route.

-1. The worker's scheduled start time for today has already passed.
+- The worker's scheduled start time for the day has already passed.

-3. The optimized tasks are scheduled to be completed today.
+- The optimized tasks are scheduled to be completed the same day you have run the optimization.

 Error And Warning Handling